-It is part of a series regarding the Churches of Christ’s general exclusion of women from serving in worship services, viewed through the eyes of a young woman considering colleges.
+It is part of a series regarding the Churches of Christ’s general exclusion of women from serving in worship assemblies, viewed through the eyes of a young woman considering colleges.

 Spoiler alert: She figures out what 1 Corinthians 14:34-35 means.